biorack/metatlas/docs/Add_Atlas_to_DB.md

 and second by mass/charge (MZ), with the lowest values of each appearing first in the final atlas, and (2) write the sorted CSV to a file at the same location as the original CSV (with the suffix "sorted" appended before the ".csv").
-If you are inputtinga file which is in CSV format (required) but whose name does not end in ".csv", you will need to ammend this line.
+If you are inputting a file which is in CSV format (required) but whose name does not end in ".csv", you will need to ammend this line or update your filename.

-If you are depositing an internal standards atlas with unlabeled and isotopically labeled compounds, you should also ensure that `istd_atlas` is set to True so the sorting function knows to put the labeled compounds first in the final atlas.
+If you are depositing an internal standards atlas with both unlabeled and isotopically labeled compounds, also ensure that `istd_atlas` is set to True so the sorting function knows to put the labeled compounds first in the final atlas.

-Ensure the logger info printed under Cell 4 matches your expectations about which CSV (sorted or unsorted) will be deposited to the database.
+Check that the logger info printed under Cell 4 matches your expectations about which CSV (sorted or unsorted) will be deposited to the database.

 #### Cell 5